rurban/ctl/README.md

 STL variants of multi-sets and multi-maps will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `list`.

+UTF-8 strings and identifiers will be added eventually, UTF-16 or UTF-32 not.

 ## Base Implementation Details

     vector.h: See `realloc`.